Pterygium Care in Thousand Oaks and Simi Valley

-A pterygium usually begins at the nasal side of the eye, but it can also occur on the lateral side, or both.
-It can be different colors; sometimes yellow, white or pink.
+A pterygium usually begins at the nasal side of the eye, but it can also occur on the lateral side or both.
+It can be different colors; sometimes yellow, white, or pink.

 Another major risk factor is living in a dry, dusty, windy environment.
-People who live near the equator or participate water sports such as surfing and fishing are thus more likely to develop a pterygium.
+People who live near the equator or participate in water sports such as surfing and fishing are thus more likely to develop a pterygium.